 Dubai in push to rebalance bloated property market

-[DUBAI] Dubai's ruler announced Monday the creation of a panel to address a glut in the property market, a key part of the economy but in decline for the past five years.
+DUBAI'S ruler announced on Monday the creation of a panel to address a glut in the property market, a key part of the economy but in decline for the past five years.

 The committee charged with rebalancing the industry will be headed by Sheikh Mohammed bin Rashid Al-Maktoum's son and deputy, Maktoum bin Mohammed, and include representatives of top property developers in Dubai.